curityio/mcp-authorization-secured-api/clients/claude-code/README.md

 # Claude Code

-Claude Code runs as an interactive console application.\
-To use Claude Code you need a [paid account](https://claude.com/pricing).\
+Claude Code runs as an interactive console application and you need a [paid account](https://claude.com/pricing).\
 For example, you could get started with a `Pro` individual account.

 ## Install Claude Code